DPLA + Wikimedia

 How is the DPLA’s Wikimedia work helping to boost discovery and use of cultural heritage artifacts?

 The inclusion of DPLA artifacts in Wikimedia Commons makes them available for use in Wikipedia articles, and we have already seen significant results from the inclusion of our images in Wikipedia.
 You can find out how Toledo Lucas County Public Library is using Wikipedia to boost discovery and use in this video and read about Boston Public Library’s recent contributions to Wikimedia in this article from the Boston Globe.
 You can also track the total page views our uploads have generated here.

 Do you have any data to show how uploading images to Wikimedia can boost discovery and use?

-How can I find out more information about the DPLA Wikimedia project?
+How can I find out more information about DPLA’s Wikimedia work?

-If you’d like to learn more, this webinar is a good place to start.
+If you’d like to learn more, this webinar and this video of our April 2023 Wikimedia Working Group coffee chat are good places to start.
 In addition, for a deep dive, we recommend the “What the Wiki” series of webinars created by Jen Johnson of the Ohio Digital Network.
 (This Standardized Rights Statements 101 webinar presented by the DPLA Rights Statements Working Group also may be useful for organizations looking to apply rights statements that would make collections eligible for inclusion in Wikimedia.)
-Live information sessions with DPLA data fellow and longtime Wikipedian Dominic Byrd-McDevitt will be provided to any interested partner.
+Live information sessions with DPLA data and partnerships strategist and longtime Wikipedian Dominic Byrd-McDevitt will be provided to any interested partner.
 If you’d like to schedule one of these sessions or you or your organization are interested in contributing to Wikimedia, please get in touch.